Skip to content

 * Regular methods

-It is not allowed to use this decorator over ``_private`` and ``__protected`` methods and ``@property``.
+It is not allowed to use this decorator over _private and __protected methods and @property.
+But is allowed to use on __dunder__ methods, like __init__.

 Examples